Acksakal/shift-cli-project/README.md

 # 🧹 Java CLI File Processor

-This is a **Command-Line Interface (CLI) tool written in Java (24.0.2) for processing input files line-by-line.
+This is a **Command-Line Interface (CLI) tool written in Java (24.0.2) using IntelliJ IDEA 2025.1.3 (Community Edition) for processing input files line-by-line.
 Each line is categorized as an **integer**, **float** meaning real (R) numbers, or **text**, and written to separate output files.
 The tool also supports customizable output options and generates statistics per data type.